xenify-io/litepaper/Litepaper.md

 - $PF$ - Protocol fee, charged for the burn function, paid in the native token of the blockchain.
 - $GS$ - Gas Spent, the total amount of gas consumed by the burn function to execute the code.
 - $CS$ - The constant 0.00005, used to factor in the discount on the protocol fee.
-- $NB$ - Number of Batches, the number of batches the user burns, influencing the discount in protocol fees as the number of batches increases.
+- $NB$ - Number of Batches, the number of batches the user burns, influencing the discount in burn fees as the number of batches increases.

 <br>